AM311/Cybersecurity_Report/home.md

 It is assumed that the attacker:

- - Is "located" inside the network and own the credent
+ - is "located" inside the network and owns the credentials of a domain user account (with low privileges);
+ - can contact servers, also from a personal devise

 ## Setting up the Virtual Environment